-Performance Measures Baseline (2022) 2024 2026 (2022) Target Target Interstate Reliability (Person Miles Traveled) 78.9% 80.9% 82.1% This measure represents the percentage of travel on the region's Interstates that occurs on facility segments that meet the threshold for reliability/predictability of travel specified in the rulemaking.
-Increasing values represent an improvement.
-Non-Interstate NHS Reliability (Person Miles Traveled) 86.1% 77.8% 79.5% This measure represents the percentage of travel Highway System (NHS) that occurs on facility seg reliability/predictability of travel specified in the rule improvement. ments that meet t he threshold fo or Truck Travel Time Reliability Index 1.76 2.10 2.60 This measure is a reliability index that represents the amount of extra time that truck drivers have to add to median trip times because of predictability issues to arrive on time at their destinations.
-If a hypothetical trip in the region is typically 10 minutes, truck drivers needed to plan for 17.6 total minutes in 2020 to arrive on time 95% of the time.
-Lower values represent an improvement.
-Peak Hour Excessive Delay (Person-Hours per Capita) - Dallas-Fort Worth-Arlington Urbanized Area 11.40 12.91 12.51 Peak Hour Excessive Delay (Person-Hours per Capita) - Denton-Lewisville Urbanized Area 4.70 4.10 3.70 Peak Hour Excessive Delay (Person-Hours per Capita) - McKinney Urbanized Area 1.90 1.30 0.90 The rulemaking defines "excessive delay" as delay during peak travel times that occurs either below 20mph or 60% of the speed limit, whichever is lower.
-The measure reported is the amount of this delay per capita, which represents the impact that delay has on individual users of the roadway system.
+Performance Measures Baseline (2022) 2024 2026 (2022) Target Target Interstate Reliability (Person Miles Traveled) 78.9% 80.9% 82.1% This measure represents the percentage of travel facility segments that meet the threshold for reliab rulemaking.
+Increasing values represent an improve ility/predictability Non-Interstate NHS Reliability (Person Miles Traveled) 86.1% 77.8% 79.5% This measure represents the percentage of travel Highway System (NHS) that occurs on facility seg reliability/predictability of travel specified in the rule improvement. ments that meet t he threshold fo or Truck Travel Time Reliability Index 1.76 2.10 2.60 This measure is a reliability index that represents to add to median trip times because of predictabilit If a hypothetical trip in the region is typically 10 mitotal minutes in 2020 to arrive on time 95% of the ty issues to arrive nutes, truck drive on time at the rs needed to pl ir destinations. an for 17.6 Peak Hour Excessive Delay (Person-Hours per Capita) - Dallas-Fort Worth-Arlington Urbanized Area 11.40 12.91 12.51 Peak Hour Excessive Delay (Person-Hours per Capita) - Denton-Lewisville Urbanized Area 4.70 4.10 3.70 Peak Hour Excessive Delay (Person-Hours per Capita) - McKinney Urbanized Area 1.90 1.30 0.90 The rulemaking defines "excessive delay" as delay during peak travel times that occurs either below 20mph or 60% of the speed limit, whichever is lower.
+The measure reported is the amour of this delay per capita, which represents the impact that delay has on individual users of the roadway system.
 Lower values represent an improvement.
 This measure now applies to all Urbanized Areas over 200,000 in population.
 Percent Non-SOV Mode Share (% Commuter Trips) - Dallas-Fort Worth-Arlington Urbanized Area 22.2% 22.7% 23.0% Percent Non-SOV Mode Share (% Commuter Trips) - Denton-Lewisville Urbanized Area 22.7% 22.8% 22.9%